DevMountain/devmtn-auth/README.md

-# DevMountain Auth with Passport & JSON Web Tokens
+# DevMountain Auth
+## With Passport & JSON Web Tokens

 This module is a Passport strategy to allow for DevMountain microservice authentication with relatively little configuration.
 You get all the normal benefits of Passport, including auth